kenschenke/Pascal65/docs/docs/icode/intro.md

 The memory rereference operand instructs the instruction to use the value in the address at the top of the runtime stack.
 This operand is often used by the [PSH](/icode/mne/psh) instruction.
-This combination will replease the address at the top of the runtime stack with the value at that address.
+This combination will replace the address at the top of the runtime stack with the value at that address.

 ## Intructions